 Courts will handle commingled property in different ways depending on whether it is possible to trace out the separate property from the marital property.
 Sometimes it is easy to say that $10,000 in an account identified as marital property.
 In other situations, however, it is much more difficult to sort out the separate property from the marital property.
 In some of those situations, the property simply will be classified as marital property and will be subject to distribution.

 Separate property and marital property can become commingled in many different ways.
 Some examples of ways in which property can become commingled include but are not limited to the following:

 There are other ways that property can become commingled.
 It is important to discuss your case with a Chicago divorce attorney if you have questions or concerns.

 If you have questions about property division in your divorce or need assistance managing commingled property, an experienced Chicago property division attorney can help.
-Contact the Arami Law Office today for more information.
+Contact Arami Law, Inc. today for more information.

 To request a consultation, please fill out all fields, and we will follow up with you

 momentarily to set up an appointment.